flatrocks/cookbook-s3_backup/README.md

 The S3 access_key_id.
 * __s3_secret_access_key__ - kind_of: String, required: true.
 The S3 secret_access_key.
-* __s3_date_prefix__ - kind_of: String,, default: '%d-%b-%Y'.
+* __s3_time_prefix__ - kind_of: String,, default: '%d-%b-%Y'.
-The prefix used with each saved object name.
-This string is processed using the Ruby Time.strftime() function so this prefix is useful to name backups by date, etc.
+The s3_time_prefix is processed using the Ruby Time.strftime() function and prepended to each saved object name.
+The usual usage is to provide a date prefix for a daily backup.
-For example, the default might resolve to this: "20-May-2015", See Ruby Time.strftime() docs for more examples.
+For example, on May 20th, 2015, the default will resolve to: "20-May-2015".
+See Ruby Time.strftime() docs for more examples.

 __Logging:__